 Director, Larval Fish Laboratory, Department of Fishery and Wildlife Biology, Colorado State University, Fort Collins

 Former Assistant Secretary for Water and Science, Department of the Interior

-Executive Director of the Upper Colorado River Commission, Salt Lake City, Utah
+Executive Director, the Upper Colorado River Commission, Salt Lake City

-Colorado River Project Director, Environmental Defense Fund, Boulder, Colorado
+Director, Colorado River Project, Environmental Defense Fund, Boulder, Colorado

 The Conference will be held in the Eccles Conference Center on campus at Utah State University.There are several places to stay in Logan, Utah.
 The most convenient to the Eccles Conference Center is the University Inn.
 Other accommodations can be found here: Hotels in Logan.